jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 Indexes are created to accelerate queries at the expense of write speed `(INSERT, UPDATE, DELETE),` so they are more common in [reporting databases versus transactional databases](information-systems.html#what-are-mis?) and they may be erased then restored when loading a very large dataset into the database.
 The PK is indexed by default, and commonly searched fields may be indexed as well; many DBMS offer a **query optimizer** that identifies statistically when indexing would be beneficial.
 Often indexing a PK/FK pair will improve JOIN performance (and JOINs are very costly).

-There are different kinds of indexes.

-##### Clustered indexes
+##### Types of indexes

-Clustered indexes determine the physical storage order of the table ... [sort of.](http://blog.waynesheffield.com/wayne/archive/2012/10/does-a-clustered-index-really-physically-store-the-rows-in-key-order/) There's only one clustered index per table.
+**Clustered indexes determine the physical storage order of the table ... [sort of.](http://blog.waynesheffield.com/wayne/archive/2012/10/does-a-clustered-index-really-physically-store-the-rows-in-key-order/) There's only one clustered index per table.
 A table without a clustered index is called a heap; a table with a clustered index is called a clustered table.

+There can be more than one **non-clustered index** on a table; a non-clustered index uses pointers.

+- When multiple fields are included in a single non-clustered index, this is called a **covering index** because it could "cover" all the fields retrieved in a stored query.
+- When a subset of rows are indexed, this is called a **filtered index.**

-Index pages have a certain structure:
+A **columnstore index** searches only relevant columns, using a different structure than other indexes.
+Rowstore index pages have a certain structure:

 - Root node
 - Intermediary node(s)
 - Leaf node

-##### Non-clustered indexes

-There can be more than one **non-clustered index** on a table; a non-clustered index uses pointers.

-- When multiple fields are included in a single non-clustered index, this is called a **covering index** because it could "cover" all the fields retrieved in a stored query.
-- When a subset of rows are indexed, this is called a **filtered index.**
-- A **columnstore index** searches only relevant columns
+Whereas:

 ![](../ILLOS/columnstore.png)

+Columnstore indexes are useful for read-heavy databases with star or snowflake schemas, i.e. BI warehouses.

+##### Index fragmentation

 See: